ucsc/site-status/fire/index.md

 - Santa Cruz Bible Church, 440 Frederick Street, Santa Cruz
 - Simpkins Family Swim Center, 919 17th Ave (ADA only)
 - Twin Lakes Church, 2701 Cabrillo College Drive

-### Campus evacuated, do not try to enter

-The residential campus has been completely evacuated, following a [Declaration of Emergency by Chancellor Cynthia Larive](https://news.ucsc.edu/2020/08/chancellor-declaration.html) and a subsequent [evacuation order](https://news.ucsc.edu/2020/08/images/calfire-order.pdf) from CalFire.

-People will not be allowed to enter UC Santa Cruz residential campus because of the mandatory evacuation.
-Access to the residential campus will be limited to first responders and those authorized by UCSC Chief of Police Nader Oweis or his designee.

-Any person who enters the residential campus, a closed off area or remains in the area after being ordered to evacuate may be found guilty of a criminal offense.
-Only use 911 for true emergencies.

 ### Stay informed